A winter quartet

 winter grudging every degree of discomfort displaced.

-On mornings like this I used to walk the railroad tracks
+As a boy on mornings like this I used to walk the railroad tracks

 past factories in the low piercing light